RotherOSS/doc-otobo-installation/content/installation/installation-ubuntu.rst

 .. code-block:: bash

-   root> cp /opt/otobo/scripts/systemd/* /etc/systemd/system/
+   sudo cp /opt/otobo/scripts/systemd/* /etc/systemd/system/
-   root> systemctl daemon-reload
+   sudo systemctl daemon-reload

 After the ``daemon-reload`` all services should be controllable using systemd control service like ``systemctl``.